ATesner/Infinity-Scroll/README.md

 ## Infinity Scroll component

 The component is the `src/component/infinity-scroll.jsx` file and the `src/component/infinity-scroll.css`.
-The back-end is simulated by the call of the `public/data/data.json`.
-You have to replace the url in the get method.
+The back-end is simulated by the call of the `public/data/data.json`. **You have to replace the url in the get method, delete the `setTimeout`, and return your data as you like in the resolve()**.
 The component use `axios` to load the data.
 Don't forget to run `npm install --save axios` in your project if you want to use it.

 ### `infinity-scroll.jsx`